HomeLocal GovernmentDepartments A - FCommunity DevelopmentPlanning Services > Dual Use Facility Feasibility Study

 What is the timeline for this?

-• Data was compiled with the survey results, market study and City priorities in the study.
-The final Executive Summary is being composed, and the results will be presented to City Council on November 21st, 2023.
+• Data was compiled with the survey results, market study and City priorities included.
 The study did find that this type of facility is feasible in Cedar Rapids.
+The final Executive Summary will be presented to the Development Committee on December 13, 2023.
 Next, the City will be searching for private and public funding opportunities, and if acquired, the building process will start in 5 to -10 years.

 How will older adults be catered to in a multi-generational center with sport tournaments?